 In the case of aromatherapy massage, there is also the added environment that may include music, calm surroundings, and a soothing therapist.
 All of these components may work together to reduce symptoms.

 A large hospital study suggests that aromatherapy using lavender or sweet marjoram may help anxiety.
 Another study in cancer patients found those who were anxious felt more relaxed and less stressed with the use of an aroma inhaler.
 However, a large trial of aromatherapy during radiation treatments did not show benefits on anxiety.
 Aromatherapy massage was preferred to cognitive behavior therapy, and had similar benefits on distress in cancer patients.

 In a large trial, benefits that lasted for up to 2 weeks after aromatherapy massage were noted among cancer patients.

 A large hospital study suggests that ginger aromatherapy may help reduce nausea.
 In addition, a study in cancer patients found nearly half of nauseous patients experienced relief with fragrance delivered through aroma inhalers.
-However, aromatherapy did not appear to help nausea caused by chemotherapy in another study, even though it did improve appetite and overall health scores.
+However, aromatherapy did not appear to help nausea caused by chemotherapy in hospitalized children or breast cancer patients, even though it did improve appetite and overall health scores.